afairlie/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all the notes taken by me (Ariane) from the Lighthouse Labs Web Dev Bootcamp.
+This repository contains all the notes taken by me, [Ariane](https://github.com/afairlie), from the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Dev Bootcamp.